|

 Local and regional transportation

-For Leipzig-area transit maps, ticket information, and timetables, visit the English-language Leipziger Verkehrsbetrieb (LVB) Web site.
-The English-language Deutsche Bahn journey planner is useful for researching day trips by train.
+For Leipzig-area transit maps, ticket information, and timetables, visit the English-language Web pages of the Leipziger Verkehrsbetrieb (LVB).
 Tip: If you're staying outside of the city center, or if you're planning a local excursion outside the Mitte, you might want to consider buying the Leipzig Card.
 The card offers unlimited transportation on LVB trams and buses within the city limits plus discounts on sightseeing tours, at selected museums and concert venues, and in certain restaurants and other businesses.
 It comes in 1- and 3-day versions for individuals and families.
+A Leipzig Regio Card (which covers the greater Leipzig region) is also available.
 Next page: Tourist office, Web links